cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   export_key                                 record
 ~~~

+These messages are named `RegistrationRequest`, `RegistrationResponse`, and
+`Record`, respectively.
+Their contents and wire format are defined in
+{{registration-messages}}.

+## Online Authentication

-In the second stage, a client obtains credentials previously registered
+In this second stage, a client obtains credentials previously registered
 with the server, recovers private key material using the password, and
 subsequently uses them as input to the AKE protocol.
 As in the registration
 phase, the client inputs its credentials, including its password and user